Selvi0927/Resume_Builder/README.md

 The Resume Builder Website is an intuitive web application designed to help users create professional resumes with ease.
 The platform offers customizable templates, a user-friendly interface, and various export options, making it an essential tool for job seekers.

 # Features
-*User Registration and Login: Secure user authentication.
-*Template Selection: Choose from a variety of pre-designed resume templates.
+-User Registration and Login: Secure user authentication.- -Template Selection: Choose from a variety of pre-designed resume templates.
 *Content Customization: Add personal information, work experience, education, skills, and more.
 *Drag and Drop Interface: Easily organize resume sections.
 *Preview Mode: View your resume before exporting.
 *Export Options: Download resumes in PDF, Word, and other formats.
 # Technologies Used
 # Front-end
-HTML, CSS, JavaScript
+HTML,CSS,JavaScript
 React.js for building the user interface
 Bootstrap for responsive design
 # Back-end